Prostate problems include enlarged prostate, prostatitis and prostate cancer.

 Symptoms of an enlarged prostate may include:

 - Trouble with starting to urinate, or with urinating freely

 - Having to urinate frequently, particularly at night

 - Feeling that the bladder is not empty after urinating

 - Feeling a sudden urge to urinate

 - Having to stop and start repeatedly while urinating

 To maintain prostate health, it is important for men who have early symptoms of BPH to seek medical advice.
 BPH is a progressive disease.
 It can lead to serious, though rare, health problems, such as kidney or bladder damage.

-Surgery: generally used for men with severe symptoms who haven’t been helped by other treatment.
+Surgery: There are different types that are generally used for men with severe symptoms who haven’t been helped by other treatment.